helenclx/100-days-of-code/r1-log.md

 **Thoughts:**
 - From the Scrimba course, I got to dive deeper into what callback functions are and how they work.
 - By refactoring some of my Scrimba solo projects, I practiced writing grid containers for my project layout.

+---

+### Day 89: 31 March 2024.
+Sunday

+**Today's Progress:** Continued the Async JavaScript & War section of Module 8 (Working with APIs) of Scrimba’s Frontend Developer Career Path.
+Did Steps 9 to 17.

+**Thoughts:** I got to dive deeper into promises and promise chaining.